btford/write-good/README.md

 * [schreib-gut](https://github.com/timkam/schreib-gut): A basic extension for
   the German language

-If you know of any `write-good` extensions that is not in this list, please add a pull request!
+If you know of any `write-good` extensions that are not in this list, please open a pull request!

 ### Interface
 An extension is a Node.js module that exposes an object containing a check